amar-laksh/focusTV/README.md

 **USAGE**

 ```
+ cd dist
+ cd focusTV
- python focusTV.py
+ python focusTV.py or ./focusTV.py
 ```

-and Hope you Enjoy!
+Now it will only start when you open up a VLC/YouTube Window and Hope you Enjoy!

 **TODO-**